Market research is the process of determining the viability of a new service or product through research conducted directly with potential customers.

 Helps you gain more emotive feedback

 Helps you gather more numerical data and statistics

 Your Go!
 Carry Out Your Own Market Research

 You now have the opportunity to undertake your own mini market research activity.
 This can be qualitative or quantitative.
 You’ll have 10 minutes to design your questionnaire or qualitative activity, 15 mins to carry it out and 5 mins to briefly look over the results.
-If your target demographic is not represented in the school, you can undertake online research on pre-existing data.
-Once complete, submit a summary of your findings below and keep hold of the raw data collected – they should use this in their pitch presentation at the end of the day.
+If your target demographic is not represented in the college, you can undertake online research on pre-existing data.
+Once complete, submit a summary of your findings below and keep hold of the raw data collected – you should use this in your final pitch presentation.

 Pick Your Legal Structure

 Choosing the right legal structure is a necessary part of running a business.
 Whether you’re just starting out, or your business is growing, it’s important to understand the options.

 It is also often called a ‘business ownership structure’ or ‘business form’.

 The main types are: